 Reduce acid reflux that is contributing to

-Repair a hiatal hernia, which may be responsible for making GERD symptoms worseReduce of serious, long-term complications resulting from too much acid in the esophagus
+Repair a hiatal hernia, which may be responsible for making GERD symptoms worseReduce the risk of serious, long-term complications resulting from too much acid in the esophagus

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: Anesthesia-related problemsInfectionBleedingDifficulty swallowingReturn of reflux symptomsLimited ability to burp or vomitGas painsDamage to other organs